dnd2/learngit/README.md

-This is a practice text which is writtend down our learning process on git.
+These are some practice texts which are written down our learning process on android, English, Javascript and so on.